riegllms/ros-riegl-vz/riegl_vz/README.md

 **~imu_relative_pose** (bool, default: "False") :

 If true the driver calculates relative position and orientation changes from one scan position to the next, otherwise it uses the absolute positions and orientation (see service 'set_imu_pose').

+**~scanner_mounting_pose** (double[], default: {0.0, 0.0, 0.0, 0.0, 0.0, 0.0})

+The mounting position and orientation (x, y, z, roll, pitch, yaw) of the scanner on a roboter, with coordinates in meter and euler angles in radians.
+This is used for 'set_imu_pose' service call if 'imu_relative_pose' parameter is set to False.

 #### 3.1.2 Published Topics